Emerging Writers Prizes

 Writers eligible for more than one prize are required to submit only one submission package for consideration by the Emerging Writers Prizes peer assessment jury.

-The Charles R. Saunders Prize encourages literary creation in speculative fiction and in nonfiction by emerging writers of marginalized backgrounds—in short, writing by someone like Charles R. Saunders at the beginning of his career.
+The Charles R. Saunders Prize encourages literary creation in speculative fiction and in nonfiction by emerging and early-career writers from equity-deserving communities—in short, writing by someone like Charles R. Saunders at the beginning of his career.

-The Senator Don Oliver Black Voices Prize recognizes the barriers to literary creation and recognition faced by Black and African Nova Scotian writers—who have been and still are marginalized by systemic inequality, including within Canadian publishing.
+The Senator Don Oliver Black Voices Prize recognizes the barriers to literary creation and recognition faced by Black and African Nova Scotian writers—who have faced and still face systemic inequality, including within Canadian publishing.

 Investors